newcrows/cc-robot/README.md

 main features:
 - equip any number of tools at once (up to 18)
+- auto-fuel your turtles, never need to track `turtle.getFuelLevel()`
-- manage the inventory by item names instead of slots
+- manage the inventory by item names, never need to interact with slots
 - always know the (relative) position and facing of your turtle
 - wrap your peripherals however you like
 - pure lua, this is not a minecraft mod